+Faith Family Hospitality (FFH), our overnight program, accommodates four guest families (up to 15 parents and children) at a time.
 This interfaith project unites diverse faith communities through a shared mission of service.

 Our Case Manager is also available for consultation and guidance throughout the week at FHN’s Day Center.
 Family Housing Network’s case management is a Housing First model with extra support to overcome obstacles to permanent housing.

 FHN works closely with an array of partners to obtain specific services our guest adults and children need on their journey to self-sufficiency.
 We regularly refer to medical, mental health, and dental providers, employment and housing agencies, resource centers, legal service providers, public offices, and the Poudre school district, to name a few.
 We work hard to maintain strong relationships with all of our partners to increase the quality and speed of access to services for our guest families.